Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Methodology

 \subsection{Eligibility Criteria}

-Studies were \emph{included} if they met the following criteria: \begin{itemize}[leftmargin=*] \item \textbf{Publication Type:} Peer-reviewed articles (journal papers, conference proceedings). \item \textbf{Time Frame:} Published between January 1st, 2019, and July 29th, 2025 (date of final search). \item \textbf{Content:} Explicitly developed or utilized techniques based on scene graphs or the closely related concept of surgical action triplet recognition (\texttt{<instrument, action, target>}). \item \textbf{Context:} Applied these techniques within a surgical context (e.g., operative video, simulated surgery, operating-room footage). \item \textbf{Language:} Published in English. \end{itemize} Studies were \emph{excluded} if they were: reviews, editorials, abstracts without sufficient detail, non-peer-reviewed preprints (unless specifically identified as seminal/highly relevant by experts), studies where scene graphs or triplets were mentioned only incidentally without forming a core part of the methodology or investigation, or non-surgical medical imaging studies without direct relevance to surgical procedures or environments.
+Studies were \emph{included} if they met the following criteria: \begin{itemize}[leftmargin=*] \item \textbf{Publication Status}: Peer-reviewed articles were prioritized.
+However, given the rapid pace of the field, seminal preprints (e.g., recent foundation models from 2025--2026) were included if they represented the state-of-the-art.
+These exceptions are explicitly marked in the supplementary online materials. \item \textbf{Time Frame:} Published between January 1st, 2019, and July 29th, 2025 (date of final search). \item \textbf{Content:} Explicitly developed or utilized techniques based on scene graphs or the closely related concept of surgical action triplet recognition (\texttt{<instrument, action, target>}). \item \textbf{Context:} Applied these techniques within a surgical context (e.g., operative video, simulated surgery, operating-room footage). \item \textbf{Language:} Published in English. \end{itemize} Studies were \emph{excluded} if they were: reviews, editorials, abstracts without sufficient detail, non-peer-reviewed preprints (unless specifically identified as seminal/highly relevant by experts), studies where scene graphs or triplets were mentioned only incidentally without forming a core part of the methodology or investigation, or non-surgical medical imaging studies without direct relevance to surgical procedures or environments.